tammalee/revews/content/post/ghost-wars.md

 * Why am I still watching this?
 * Okay.
 It’s over.
 I wasted an entire week on this crap.
 * Look, I was in a low point of my life, I have meds now, I make better decisions
+* I would watch this series if you like mysteries and don't mind crap being the answer.